ADVERTISEMENT

 After 1860, Zipser German peasants and craftsmen immigrated to the United States en masse, most notably to Philadelphia, though more than 150,000 Carpathian Germans still lived in Europe before World War II.
 The war left 6,000 to 15,000 in Slovakia and 3,000 in Ukraine.
 Descendants of this group reside mainly in Germany, Austria, the United States and Canada.

-Records: Eisdorf and Menhard are among the few villages whose church records are on FHL microfilm.
+Records: Eisdorf and Menhard are among the few villages whose church records can be found on microfilm at FamilySearch.

 Gottscheer